itsmartinwho/foresight-cdss-mvp/docs/advisor.md

 # Advisor Guide

-This document provides a guide to the Advisor feature, including its integration with OpenAI's Code Interpreter for data analysis and visualization.
+This document provides a guide to the Advisor feature (tool A), including its integration with OpenAI's Code Interpreter for data analysis and visualization.

 ## Overview